Make sure that the store language is set correctly if your language is one of the ones that we support out of the box.

 - Chinese (traditional)🇨🇳

 If you want to translate Fera into a language that is not already supported out of the box you can do so by editing the liquid/html/css that we give you access to edit.
-Since we use the same Liquid theme engine used by Shopify to render templates this process is made quite easy for you.
-Here is a reference guide for your convenience.

 How to Translate the Skills

 - Click on Skill under the ‘Skills’ heading